robertcornet/TUD_AI_driving/README.md

 - Flash the [code to the Arduinos](https://github.com/robertcornet/TUD_AI_driving/tree/main/Arduino)

 Your platform should now be ready to begin!
-If you want some extra help, check out the [Operation Manual].
+If you want some extra help, check out the [Operation Manual](https://github.com/robertcornet/TUD_AI_driving/blob/main/documentation/operation_manual.md).
 If you want to build a vehicle simulation to train your AI, check out the [Simulator section](https://github.com/robertcornet/TUD_AI_driving/tree/main/Simulator).

 ## related projects
 - [BARC](https://github.com/MPC-Berkeley/barc)